-Aurora Theatre Company announces the three plays chosen as prize winners by a committee of local directors for the 10th annual Global Age Project (GAP), the company’s new works initiative that promotes the creation of forward-looking theater: Red Flamboyant by Don Nguyen; FTW by Jonathan Spector; and Ironbound by Martyna Majok.
+A committee of local directors chose three prize winners for Aurora Theatre Company's 10th annual Global Age Project (GAP), the company’s new works initiative that promotes the creation of forward-looking theater: Red Flamboyant by Don Nguyen; FTW by Jonathan Spector; and Ironbound by Martyna Majok.

 Aurora Theatre Company’s Artistic Director Tom Ross states, “This year is a notable year for the Global Age Project.
 Not only is it a time to look back and reflect on all of the wonderful work we have been privileged to read and produce, it is a time as well to look forward to the remarkable new plays in this year’s GAP festival, and beyond.
 We received almost 250 play submissions and are excited to present new works from two playwrights who call the east coast home, Martyna Majok and Don Nguyen, and a playwright who resides in our own backyard, former GAP director and prize-winner Jonathan Spector.
 Instead of presenting a fourth prize-winning play this year, we will instead celebrate the GAP’s 10th anniversary, and all of its artists and achievements, with a party featuring scenes by the original casts of the GAP plays that have graduated to the Aurora main stage; we are looking forward to filling the Aurora theater with GAP artists past and present and with friends and audience members both old and new.”